prajolshrestha/WEB-MAPPING/README.md

 This project shows how easy it is to create interactive maps using the Folium library in Python.
 With this project as a starting point, you can build more complex and informative maps by exploring different features of the Folium library.

 #Credits
-This motion detector app was built by PRAJOL SHRESTHA as a personal project.
+This WEB-Mapping app was built by PRAJOL SHRESTHA as a personal project.
 If you have any feedback or suggestions, feel free to create a pull request or contact me via email.

 #License
-This motion detector app is licensed under the MIT License.
+This WEB-Mapping app is licensed under the MIT License.
 You are free to use, modify, and distribute this application as long as you give credit to the original author.